Wanghn95/Esca_Code/README.md

 * How to Train the model & hybrid model(extractor and abstractor).
 * How to build dataset for model test.
 * How to Test the model.
-* The hyper-parameters you need to pay attention to.

 ## Requirements
 * Python 3.6